canoo/ulcbuilder/README.md

 is one of such classes.
 You're only required to provide an implementation for the `createStartupMainComntent()` method.
 This is where the builder will be used to create the components that conform the application.
-This example relies on one fo the builder plugins to be available in the classpath, we're refering to the ulcbuilder-miglayout plugin.
+This example relies on one of the builder plugins to be available in the classpath, we're refering to the ulcbuilder-miglayout plugin.

 Granted the example is quite trivial but compare what would be the alternate code